 - Reduction of oral health conditions such as cavities and gum disease

 - Less wear and tear on your teeth as misaligned teeth can cause tooth damage

 - The perfect radiant smile we all wish for

 Eat crunchy foods and vegetables

 As the saying goes, an apple a day keeps the doctor away.
 This is true for dentists.
-Daily intake of crunchy foods and vegetables such as apples and pears not only gives your mouth a workout but also provides you with a delicious source of fiber in your diet.
-These foods also clear your teeth from plaque and bacteria.
+Daily intake of crunchy foods and vegetables such as apples and pears not only gives your mouth a workout but also provides you with a delicious source of fibre in your diet.
+These foods also clear your teeth of plaque and bacteria.

 Drink more water